local-minimum/fseq/doc/source/c3se_python_course.rst

 --------

 *fSeq* was created for the C3SE Graduate Course [c3se]_, in part for want of suitable existing project or code base.
 Therefor only part of the course content could be covered -- ``numpy``, ``scipy``, ``matplotlib``, ``unittest`` and ``sphinx`` being the most prominent.
+It is a versitile and efficient tool to build future sequence analyses into.
+The package contains classes to do simple per base analysis of the data as is existing elsewere in e.g. [fastqc]_.
+However, it also extends sequence quality analysis with heatmaps of clustered fourier data, which to the best of my knownledge, is novel to the field.
+These reflect previously identified issues of sequence data but also introduces new frequency features, which requires further investigation.

 Solution Method
 ---------------